iechor/docs/content/engine/swarm/networking.md

 2. Remove the existing `ingress` network:

     ```console
-    $ docker network rm ingress
+    $ iechor network rm ingress

     WARNING!
 Before removing the routing-mesh network, make sure all the nodes
-    in your swarm run the same docker engine version.
+    in your swarm run the same iechor engine version.
 Otherwise, removal may not
     be effective and functionality of newly created ingress networks will be
     impaired.
     Are you sure you want to continue? [y/N]